Theo-D/holbertonschool-higher_level_programming/python-more_classes/README.md

 6-rectangle.py - Added number_of_instances public class attribute that keeps track of number of instances of Rectangle object that are created and deleted.

-7-rectangle.py - Added Added print_symbol public class attribute that defines symbol used to print Rectangle objects in __str__.
+7-rectangle.py - Added print_symbol public class attribute that defines symbol used to print Rectangle objects in __str__.

+8-rectangle.py - Added bigger_or_equal static method that returns the bigger area between two Rectangle's.

+9-rectangle.py - Added square class method that builds a square based on the Rectangle class.